 Crusted Port is a very small category, named because of the ‘crust’ of sediment that it forms in the bottle.
 Crusted is a blend of several harvests, which are bottled without being filtered and laid down to mature like Vintage wines.
 Using this approach allows the manufacturer to use some of the lesser harvests but still produce a good rich full bodied wine at an economical price.

-Vintage Character is a blend of several basic rubies that are given longer ageing (around 4 to 5 years) which is supposed to impart something of the flavour and character of Vintage Port.
+Vintage Character was the term for a blend of several basic rubies given longer ageing (around 4 to 5 years) which is supposed to impart something of the flavour and character of Vintage Port.
 The name was banned in 2002.
 The term “Reserve” is now used.

 Late Bottled Vintage (LBV)

 This style is a relatively recent addition emerging sometime around the 1960’s when there was a glut of Port and some simply did not get bottled!

 Late Bottled Vintage Port is wine from a single specific harvest, the year being stated on the label, which has been aged in the barrel for between 4 and 6 years.